 Pre-Design and the 5 Design Phases

 There are five phases of design.
 For the purpose of this discussion we will not consider pre-design or feasibility study as one of the phases.
-Although we will provide a brief description of pre design.
+We will provide a brief description of pre-design.
 The percentages below indicate what portion of an architect’s fee will be allocated to the given phase.
-For example Schematic Design is approximately 15% of the architect’s work.
+Schematic Design, for example, is approximately 15% of the architect’s work.

 - Schematic Design 15% of Architectural Fees – Can Range 10% – 25%